Who can change energy providers?

 Once your energy account has been changed to your new electricity provider, you’ll be notified and all future bills will be sent from them.

-9. Access any special features of your plan
+8. Access any special features of your plan

 Whether it’s Frequent Flyer points, Everyday Rewards or a brand's rewards program, you’ll now be able to log into your account and activate any special features in your new plan.

-10. Repeat when needed
+9. Repeat when needed

-Staying engaged with the electricity market is the best way to ensure you are getting the best deal on your electricity bill.
+Staying engaged with the energy market is the best way to ensure you are getting the best deal on your electricity bill.
 There are a few times a year when it could be worth exploring your options and comparing your plan against other providers.

 - You’re getting pricey bills: Most customers will be on variable rate plans and may find their rates getting more and more expensive.
 If you find your bills are more expensive than they used to be, compare your options.